Windsor (Vic.)

 Windsor has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 38 projects that may impact this region.
-Notable projects include Essex Street Public Housing Redevelopment, Prahran Market Restoration, Chapel Street Precinct Improvement Plan, and Prahran Town Hall Cultural Hub.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 38 projects likely impacting the region.
+Notable initiatives include Essex Street Public Housing Redevelopment, Prahran Market Restoration, Chapel Street Precinct Improvement Plan, and Prahran Town Hall Cultural Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.